 With your computer, running chrome and the Tablo web app: my.tablotv.com, you can watch anything from YouTube to Netflix and even your Tablo content through our web app.

 Interested in learning more about building a media PC?
 Check out this excellent guide.

 If you don’t mind a small screen experience, another option for cord cutters is using your smartphone to watch video content.
 People who are always on the go (for example users with long transit commutes) would likely enjoy catching the 5 o’clock news live via the Tablo smartphone app or watching the latest viral YouTube clip.

-If you don't see your preferred cord cutting device on the above list, it's very possible that you could watch Tablo content on it via the Plex Media Server Tablo channel.
+If you don’t see your preferred OTA TV device on the above list, it’s very possible that you could watch Tablo content on it via the Plex Media Server Tablo channel.
 This fan-developed third-party app enables you to watch live and recorded Tablo content on a myriad of Plex-supported devices including Amazon Fire TV, Xbox, Smart TVs, Windows phones and many, many more.

 We hope this post has given you some additional details on some of the cord-cutting tools at your disposal.
 Ultimately, we recommend that you do some research on what options would work best for you and your family as well as what integrates with the technology you currently have.
-And of course, we hope that Tablo will be a part of your cord cutting solution!
+And of course, we hope that Tablo will be a part of your entertainment setup!